 - Letter from the Australian state or territory central adoption authority supporting the adoption

 The Australian Government strongly warns Australians against trying to arrange ‘expatriate adoptions’ – when an Australian citizen adopts a child in another country following that country’s domestic rules and procedures.
 You should contact the central authority in your state or territory before going ahead with any application to an overseas authority.

 For these adoptions to be recognised in Australia, you must have lived in the relevant country for 12 months or more, and prove that you were not living overseas to bypass the legal requirements for the entry of your adopted child into Australia, and that you have lawfully acquired full parental rights of the adopted child.

-The Department of Immigration and Border Protection may not grant a visa to a child who does not meet the requirements set out in the Migration Regulation 1994, even if the adoption has already occurred and is lawful in the Republic of Korea.
+The Department of Home Affairs may not grant a visa to a child who does not meet the requirements set out in the Migration Regulation 1994, even if the adoption has already occurred and is lawful in the Republic of Korea.
 As there are risks for both the child and the adoptive parents in this process, before you proceed with an expatriate adoption, it is recommended that you seek independent legal advice both in Australia and in the Republic of Korea.